-Horizon37 continually and proactively invest in research in order to stay at the forefront of leadership coaching.
+Horizon37 continually and proactively invest in research in order to stay at the forefront of leadership development.

 Can founders always lead scale-up businesses?
 How can we tell when the founder has what it takes to lead their radidly growing business?